 - 2 probiotic capsules

-- herbs of your choice (fresh or dry), garlic, black/red pepper, Himalayan salt, or cranberries and chopped nuts for coating.
-I leave this to you, gorgeous.
+- herbs of your choice (fresh or dry), garlic, black/red pepper, or cranberries and chopped nuts for coating.

 Blend the nuts with water into a smooth creaminess.
 Add the content of the probiotic capsules and blend one more time.

 Wrap the cheese cloth around the mixture, turning it into a bag.
-Squeeze the bag a little and place the weight right over it.
+Squeeze the bag a little and place the press/weight right over it.

 NOW.
-Place it somewhere warm and non-drafty (I like using the inside of the oven) for about 17 to 24 hours (depending on the climate of the country you are in).
+Place it somewhere warm and non-drafty (like the inside of the oven) for about 17 to 24 hours (depending on the climate of the country you are in).
 I make this in the evening and start checking (tasting) in the morning after 15 hours of maturing process.
-Once you do this once, you will know the time that works for you.
+Once you do this once, you will know the time that works for your location.

-Once you feel your cheese is ripe enough, take it out of the cloth, mix it with anything your wild heart desires**, coat in herbs or nuts…… and refrigerate for at least a few hours before calling everyone for a new world cheese-and-crackers party.
+Once you feel your cheese is ripe enough, take it out of the cloth, mix it with anything your wild heart desires,** coat in herbs or nuts, and refrigerate for at least a few hours before calling your friends for Gods party.

-*Pili nuts take only 20 mins to soak, when most of other kinds of nuts need a few hours.
+*Pili nuts take only 20 mins to soak, when most of other nuts need a few hours, not more than 7.

-**Here are a few of my suggestions to make your God's cheese absolutely outta-this-world:
+**Here are a few of coating suggestions to make your God's cheese absolutely outta-this-world:

 -chopped cranberries and thyme (fresh or dry)